INTRODUCTION

 Keeping cutting boards clean is critical to ensuring they remain safe to use.
 Follow these steps to maintain hygiene:

-- Plastic boards: Wash thoroughly with hot, soapy water or place them in the dishwasher after each use.
+- Plastic Boards: Wash thoroughly with hot, soapy water or place them in the dishwasher after each use.

-- Wooden boards: Scrub with warm, soapy water immediately after use, then rinse and dry thoroughly.
+- Wooden Boards: Scrub with warm, soapy water immediately after use, then rinse and dry thoroughly.
 Disinfect occasionally with a diluted vinegar solution.

-- Deep cleaning: For both types, sprinkle coarse salt or baking soda and rub with a lemon to remove odours and stains naturally.
+- Deep Cleaning: For both types, sprinkle coarse salt or baking soda and rub with a lemon to remove odours and stains naturally.

 Always inspect boards for deep grooves or cracks where bacteria can hide.
 Replace heavily worn boards as needed.